critterandguitari/Organelle_Manual/manual.md

 ## 3.2 Organelle's Default MIDI Setup

  The way Organelle handles MIDI will be relevant to all users, even if you are mainly pressing the unit's own maple keys to trigger note messages.
 There are certain default MIDI assignments in Organelle patches that you should know.

+ -------new stuff starting here--------

+The MIDI input and output channels can be set independently, from 1-16, or Omni (all channels).
+Either MIDI input or output can even be disabled.

+When using a MIDI controller, it may be desirable to specify the device number.
+This can be set in the `MIDI Setup` menu as well.

+TO ADD:

+-	allow additional midi connections

+-	Better MIDI support for multiple devices and devices that didn’t play well with the Organelle previously.

+-	midi setups specific to patches vs global

+-	use alsa by defaut

+> **NOTE:** MIDI-Config.txt is no longer used for configuration.

+----new stuff over----

 > **NOTE:** In this section, terms specific to the MIDI protocol will have quotation marks around them.
 As this jargon predates Organelle, we would suggest consulting a general resource on MIDI if the terms aren't clear to you.